Get 5% of discount using the code

 How to get there:

-9. Manseibashi Bridge
+9. Visit the Manseibashi Station

 How to get there:

-• 4 minute walk from Akihabara station
+• 4-minute walk from Akihabara station

-• 6 minutes walk from Kanda station
+• 6-minute walk from Kanda station

-• 6 minutes walk from Ochanomizu station
+• 6-minute walk from Ochanomizu station

-10. Namco Akihabara
+10. Have fun at Namco Akihabara

 • Third Floor: The third floor boasts rhythm-based arcade games, highlighted by eight Taiko no Tatsujin drum machines.